 THE OMBUDSMAN

-An Ombudsman is an official appointed to investigate an individuals’ complaints regarding their services.
-Our Ombudsman specializes in helping individuals voice their wishes and concerns so that they are heard and understood by their provider(s).
-They also assist in facilitating resolutions of grievances filed by MCCMH beneficiaries.
+An Ombudsman is an official designated to investigate individual complaints related to services.
+Our Ombudsman specializes in helping people express their wishes and concerns, ensuring their voices are heard and understood by their providers.
+Additionally, they assist in resolving grievances filed by beneficiaries of MCCMH.

 Filing a Grievance